Investing can be a complicated thing, particularly if you’re into ethical investing.

 A great question.

-After all, small markets are often distorted markets – like cryptocurrencies where a small number of coin holders control the majority of the coins.
+After all, small markets are often distorted markets – like cryptocurrencies where a small number of coin holders control the majority of the coins or even NFTs.

 This leads to a lack of market liquidity and the perception that these coins are more valuable than they would be if they were freely traded.